Auctioneer & Valuer

 Auction House Assistant

 Katie’s role is split between the office and the saleroom.
-Katie works alongside Jill looking after pre and post-sale administration, valuations, assisting with client enquiries and organising the office.
-Katie also undertakes photography for the general and antique sales.
+Katie works alongside Kirsty looking after pre and post-sale administration, valuations, assisting with client enquiries and organising the office.
+Katie also undertakes photography for the Antique & General sales and the Antique & Fine Art sales.

 Glen assists with all aspects of the day to day saleroom operations as well as operating the van.